isf-dp-cs/isf-dp-cs.github.io/content/new_syllabus/unit_02_data_structures/00_lists/_index.md

 ✅ **Check your functions with a peer**

----

 {{< write-action >}}

-- **Take out a piece of paper and write out entire the function for `total_sum(num_list)`.**
+1) **Take out a piece of paper and write out entire the function for `total_sum(num_list)` without looking at your solution.**

-- Double check your handwritten code against your typed code.
+2) Double check your handwritten code against your typed code.

-- If you made mistakes, take note of them and try again with another function.
+3) If you made mistakes, take note of them and try again with another function.
 Continue until you complete one without errors.

 {{< /write-action >}}